h4mmad/Attendance-Bot/README.md

-# Selenium script to automate attendance at user specified time
+# Script to automate attendance at user specified time

 ## Usage